veryneri/transports/README.md

 ## Development server

+  - Run `npm install` in the root of the project.

   - Create a file named `src/app/app.config.ts` (template: `src/app/app.config.example.ts`).

   - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.